DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

-To establish a robust and universally applicable Deep Research Report Evaluation Taxonomy, this framework comprehensively integrates authoritative standards and guidelines from a wide spectrum of disciplines, ranging from quantitative sciences and engineering to the humanities, social sciences, and professional fields such as law and finance (see Table \ref{tab:domain_refs}).
+Overall, this framework comprehensively integrates authoritative standards and guidelines from a wide spectrum of disciplines, ranging from quantitative sciences and engineering to the humanities, social sciences, and professional fields such as law and finance (see Table~\ref{tab:domain_refs}).
 By synthesizing the core principles shared across these diverse domains, this taxonomy prioritizes criteria that are universally recognized as essential for high-quality intellectual work.
 Consequently, the resulting evaluation model ensures that the generated reports not only adhere to domain-specific best practices but also satisfy the fundamental requirements of validity, clarity, and professional integrity demanded by the global research and practitioner communities.